 In 1795 Dufour joined the Army of the Rhine and that July he was given the official rank of chef de bataillon.
-In 1797 he was sent to the Army of Italy and then that June he served at the Ionian Isles.
+In 1797 he was sent to the Army of Italy and then that June he began serving at the Ionian Isles under General Chabot.
 Dufour served at Corfu in 1798 and 1799 and during this time he was promoted to chef de brigade.
-In November of 1798 a Russian and Turkish force laid siege to Corfu and Dufour took part in the defense until the French finally surrendered and then despite being held in captivity he was promoted to chef de brigade six months later.
-Finally released in the year 1800, Dufour then joined the Army of the Reserve.
+In November of 1798 a Russian and Turkish force laid siege to Corfu and Dufour took part in the defense until the French finally surrendered in March of 1799.
+Taken as a prisoner, Dufour was released in 1800 and he then joined the Army of the Reserve.
 Next in 1801 he joined the Army of the South and then in 1802 he joined the Army of Italy, followed by the Army of Naples in 1803.
 He would remain with the Army of Naples for a number of years.
 After the French had taken control of Naples in 1806, Dufour served under Joseph Bonaparte and he took part in the Siege of Gaeta.
 He was named a Commander of the Legion of Honor in 1806 and then in 1807 he was promoted to général de brigade in the Army of Naples.
 Dufour remained in Naples until 1811 when he requested to go on indefinite leave which was granted.

 In April of 1811 Dufour took command of a brigade of General Friant's division and then he led a brigade of the same division for the campaign against Russia of 1812.
-While on campaign he was named a Baron of the Empire and he served and was wounded at the Battle of Borodino in September.
-Dufour seized the Kremlin upon the army's entry into Moscow and then he was placed in Ricard's division of Marshal Davout's I Corps.
-During the retreat that followed, he took part in the combat of Winkowo in October and then was wounded at Krasnoe in November.
+While on campaign he was named a Baron of the Empire and he served at and was wounded at the Battle of Borodino in September.
+Dufour seized the Kremlin upon the army's entry into Moscow and then he was placed in Ricard's division.
+During the retreat that followed, he took part in the combat of Winkowo in October and then he was wounded at Krasnoe in November.

 Having survived the retreat, in March of 1813 Dufour was promoted to général de division.
 He took command of the 5th Division of Marshal Victor's II Corps and that April he served at Harbourg.
-In May Dufour and his men won at Zollenspicker and Tetterborn and then in August he took part in the Battle of Dresden.
-As the Grande Armée fell back in November, Dufour took command of the men at Strasbourg and then in January of 1814 he took command of the 1st Division of the Paris Reserve under General Gérard.
-In February he fought at La Rothière and he then continued to serve under Gérard in Champagne.
+In May Dufour and his men won at Zollenspieker and Tetterborn and then in August he took part in the Battle of Dresden.
+As the Grande Armée fell back in November, Dufour took command of the men of II Corps at Strasbourg and then in January of 1814 he took command of the 1st Division of the Paris Reserve under General Gérard.
+In February he fought at La Rothière and then he continued to serve under Gérard in Champagne.

-After Napoleon's abdication in April of 1814, the restored Bourbons named Dufour a Knight of Saint Louis and gave him command of the département of Nord.
+After Napoleon's abdication in April of 1814, the restored Bourbons named Dufour a Knight of Saint Louis and also named him commander of the département of Nord.
 Upon Napoleon's return from exile in 1815, Napoleon gave Dufour command of the 5th Division of Reille's II Corps.
-However, Dufour died of illness two weeks later and therefore did not participate further in the Hundred Days.
+However, Dufour died of illness two weeks later and therefore he did not participate further in the Hundred Days.

 © Nathan D. Jensen